Exercise

 └── recursion.py

-Create a new directory called functions_and_scope
+Create a new directory called functions_and_scope inside your csf101-python_exercises directory.

 Exercise 1: Basic Functions